Family Homes

 This Keababies toddler pillow is small and not overly puffy; it's ergonomically designed for toddlers.
 Both pillow and pillowcase are machine-washable, which is a huge plus for me.
 We have one of these in the rainbow pattern, but they come in a truly dizzying array of patterns and solids to match your decor.
 My daughter and I both love how soft the pillowcase is.

 Another one of our favorite toddler pillows, the Coop toddler pillow is hypoallergenic with a washable cover and is GREENGUARD Gold certified.
-(We wrote all about this pillow right here.)
-Also, like other Coop pillows, you can adjust the memory foam filling to get the right fluffiness or flatness for your little one.
-Pair it with a cute pillowcase of your choice.
+Like other Coop pillows, you can adjust the memory foam filling to get the right fluffiness or flatness for your little one.

 Naturepedic has long been a trusted name in sleep, so it makes sense that they have crafted a luxurious, safe toddler pillow (although it is on the high side, price-wise).
 They do have a year warranty, which should give you lots of time to test it out, and with an organic cotton cover filled with sugar cane, you don’t have to worry about toxins.
 The cover is machine-washable as well for easy care.